 Mid-air collisions are a threat to all pilots and there are plenty of near misses that come to mind.
 Fast jets are known to buzz around paragliding hills causing a hazard to paragliders, hang gliders, and paramotorists.
 I remember a story of two paragliders getting caught up in the wash of a low flying jet which led to a crash and a broken leg.
 This also led to a lawsuit as the paragliders had issued a NOTAM to let other pilots know they were there.

 A mid-air collision can happen at any altitude, but pilots that fly at high altitudes are at higher risk.
-You can read about a near miss with an Airbus A400M that happened a couple of years back > HERE.
+You can read about a near miss with a Wildcat helicopter that happened a couple of years back > HERE.

 I also need share an experience I had in 2016 that involved myself and a microlight.
 The visibility was great and I was flying at about 1000 FT following the edge of the Severn river.
 I noticed a microlight coming straight at me so I turned right to avoid it.
 Fifteen minutes later I was heading back in the same direction and there it was again.
 This time we both turned to avoid a collision.